ma-habibi/CHEM/readme.md

 ## Contributing

 If you would like to contribute to this project, please feel free to submit a pull request or open an issue.

+## MANUALS :

+### Variables :

+#### CHEM.AVOGADRO
+returns avogadro constant(6.022e23)

+### Functions :

+#### void compoundMolarMass(std::string compound,int i,long double &sum)
+returns the molar mass of a compound.number of atoms must be provided for each element, even if is 1.

+##### parameters
+std::string compound : the input, contains name of the compound. example : "H2O1"

+int i : index to read from the the compound.must be initially set to 0.

+long double &sum : stores the sum of mass of each elements.